lightning-uq-box/lightning-uq-box/README.md

 # Installation

-For the latest released version you can run,
+The recommended way to install the latest released version is via pip,

 ```console
 pip install lightning-uq-box